h616311501/WAC/README.md

+I fixed this to work on UE 5.1

+////

 # WAC
 UE4 Visualization Plugin - Windows Audio Capture (WAC) is an Unreal Engine 4 plugin that captures live audio from the windows default audio device and analyse it to frequency values.